The 4 different ways we are Curious

-Which of the above is your 'curiosity archetype' as knowing this can help you to generate new ideas or notice what others don’t.
-In wicked learning environments, where the past isn’t repeating itself, our curiosity can help us spot new patterns that unlock opportunities for creativity and innovation:
+Identifying your preferred mode of curiosity and then adapting the others can help you to generate new ideas or notice what others don’t.
+In 'wicked' learning environments, where patterns of the past aren’t repeating themselves, this can also unlock opportunities for risk prevention or prediction and even innovation:

 Which one of the following are you -

-You need to experience new things to bring back ideas that can be applied to your existing environment.
-When was the last time you toured (in person or virtually) a different site with the same processes or constraints as yours?
-Who can you meet with, talk to or where can you go for new ideas, or even what can you watch before you do e.g. production and filling lines elsewhere?
+If so, you like to explore and experience new things in order to bring back ideas that can be applied to your existing environment.
+When was the last time you toured (in person or virtually) a different site with the same processes and/or constraints as yours?
+Who can you meet with, talk to or where can you go to find adjacencies?

-3. Like Leonardo da Vinci; the 'observer' type?
+3. Like Leonardo da Vinci; are the 'Observer' type?

 Einstein reminded us that we cannot solve problems using the same thinking used to create them.
-If you are a “solver” type, you excel at applying new thinking to old challenges.
+If you are a “solver” type, you excel at coming at problems (as puzzles) from new new angles.

-Start to notice which is your preferred approach and then form teams of different archetypes so you can tap into other peoples’ strengths.
-Stretch yourself to adopt the practices of all the various styles and enjoy the voyage of discovery to go beyond what we all already know for “wicked learning”.
+Start to notice which is your preferred approach and then form teams of different archetypes so you can tap into other peoples’ strengths too.
+Stretch yourself to adopt the practices of all the various styles and of you're interested in how you can channel each, join our critical thinking programme.

 Let me know how you get on please – firstname.lastname@example.org as we run creative and critical thinking workshops for teams and want to continue to learn too.